tiepdotme/peteschaffner.com/Content/resume.md

 - Shipped a couple minor updates
 - Began work on a new major version
 - Created a multi-channel distribution build system
-- Created a licensing and transactional/marketing email infrastructure
+- Created a licensing and transactional/marketing email system

 <header>
 	<h3>Evergig</h3>